Continuing the Surviving Bipolar series.

 Wait, have I completely overwhelmed you?
 Let me slow down.

-I can type at incredible speeds, which is also the way my mind works, but I have to remember that many of you reading this, if not most of you, do not have a Bipolar brain, and as of yet, my mental illness translator is not complete.
+I can type at incredible speeds, which is also how my mind works, but I have to remember many of you reading this may not have a Bipolar brain.
+And, as of yet, my mental illness translator is still unfinished.

-I know lots of the thoughts I contend with aren’t “normal” or “healthy,” but they are the truths of my daily life.
-That’s a truth I have hidden for many years, but for your sake, I will be sharing more about it in future posts.
+I know lots of my thoughts aren’t “normal” or “healthy,” but they are the truths of my daily life.
+It’s a truth I kept hidden for many years, but now is the time for me to talk.

-I was well into my twenties when I was finally diagnosed with manic depression as Bipolar Disorder was then known.
-Next time, I will tell you a little about what my life was like pre-diagnosis and how I knew that something was wrong.
+I was well into my twenties when I was finally diagnosed with manic depression, as bipolar disorder was then known.
+In the next part, I talk about my life pre-diagnosis and how I knew something was wrong.